wdhongtw/luckydep/README.md

 Although the faction function need to be represent by some class, see next limitation.

+For container-based usage, we
-Can not provide a type which are not exists at runtime.
+can not provide a type which are not exists at runtime.
 For example, `mypy` will complain when we want to provide a `Callable[[int, int], int]` function to the container.
 Although this still work well in runtime since these subscripted generic type instance is *comparable* and *hashable*.
 Likewise, interface defined by `typing.Protocol` won't pass `mypy` check either.

-As a result, structural typing is not possible by this library.
 User need to establish a explicit type inheritance.

 ```python